This is a named option in the Civil and Environmental Engineering MEng.

 Letters of Recommendation Required 3

-• On a case by case basis the admissions committee may consider an applicant with a GPA lower than 3.0 for applicants with exceptional circumstances, if supported by a strong career track and references.
+On a case-by-case basis the admissions committee may consider an applicant with a GPA lower than 3.00 for applicants with exceptional circumstances, if supported by a strong career track and references.

-• On a case by case basis the admissions committee may consider an applicant with a non ABET-accredited B.S. degree depending on the applicant's academic record.
+On a case-by-case basis the admissions committee may consider an applicant with a non‑ABET‑accredited BS degree depending on the applicant's academic record and career track.

 A complete graduate application is required before an application will be reviewed by the faculty.
 A complete graduate application contains the following:

-• Transcripts: Upload the most recent copies of your transcripts to the electronic application, from each institution attended.
+Upload the most recent copies of your transcripts to the online application, from each institution attended.
 Study abroad transcripts are not required if coursework is reflected on the degree granting university's transcript.
-If the application is recommended for admission then we will follow-up with instructions for official transcript submission.
-International academic records must be in the original language accompanied by an official English translation.
-Documents must be issued by the institution with the official seal/stamp and an official signature.
+Unofficial copies of transcripts will be accepted for departmental review.
+If the applicant is recommended for admission, then the Graduate School will follow-up with instructions for official transcript submission.
+Please do not send transcripts or any other application materials to the Graduate School or the Department of Civil and Environmental Engineering unless requested.

 Graduate School Resources